T4 Support and Guides

 Please note: If you've already notified the Dean that your profile was completed, you may ingore Step Three.

-Creating or Updating an Online Faculty Profile
+Updating an Online Faculty Profile

 The UM SOM shares the same calendar as all UMB schools, The Elm.
 Adding an event to the T4 calendar is a great way to promote the event, as it will be shared throughout UMB.